YZ-US-Ranger/DataCamp-R/README.md

   generate(reps = 1000, type = "bootstrap") %>%
   calculate(stat = "prop")
 ```
 This function reduces your data frame to just two columns: one for the "stat"s and another for the "replicate" they correspond to.
 When you plot your bootstrap distribution, you'll find that it's bell-shaped.
 It's this shape that allows you to add and subtract two SEs to get a 95% interval.
+SEs are highest when estimating proportions are close to 0.5. (or when n is small)

 Many statistics we use in data analysis (including both the sample average and sample proportion) have nice properties that are used to better understand the population parameter(s) of interest.